Operating Mechanisms That Actually Drive Delivery

 • Program reviews align cross-functional delivery

-• Product stand-ups drive day-to-day execution
+• Product forums drive day-to-day execution

 5. Transparency and Accountability

-A healthy rhythm removes surprises.
-Progress, risks, and dependencies should be visible to all — not hidden in side conversations.
+Progress, risks, and dependencies should be visible to all — not buried in side conversations.
 The PMO’s role is to enable, not audit.

-Transparency builds accountability.
-But accountability isn’t about blame — it’s about clarity:
+Transparency builds accountability — but accountability isn’t about blame.
+It’s about clarity:

 • Who owns each outcome?